 What is Moyamoya Disease?

 Moyamoya disease is a rare disorder that affects the blood vessels that supply blood to the brain.
-In the course of the disease, the carotid artery, one of the main blood vessels in the skull, is narrowed and can’t provide an adequate supply of blood to the brain.
-As a result, a disorganized mass of small blood vessels develops at the base of the skull, apparently in an attempt to compensate for the loss of blood flow through the carotid artery.
+In the course of the disease, the carotid artery, one of the main blood vessels in the skull, is narrowed and can’t provide an adequate blood supply to the brain.
+As a result, a disorganized mass of small blood vessels develops at the base of the skull, apparently attempting to compensate for the loss of blood flow through the carotid artery.
 The disease is named for the Japanese word “moyamoya,” meaning “puff of smoke,” referring to the appearance of the mass of small blood vessels.

 Typically, the tangle of new blood vessels isn’t able to supply enough blood to the brain.
-When the brain can’t get enough oxygen and nutrients via the blood, patients suffer from a variety of complications, including strokes, bleeding in the brain, and declines in cognitive function.
+When the brain can’t get enough oxygen and nutrients via the blood, patients suffer from various complications, including strokes, bleeding in the brain, and declines in cognitive function.

 Symptoms of Moyamoya Disease